Breton language: Revival efforts

 In 1925, Professor Roparz Hemon founded the Breton-language review Gwalarn.
 During its 19-year run, Gwalarn tried to raise the language to the level of a great international language.
 Its publication encouraged the creation of original literature in all genres, and proposed Breton translations of internationally recognized foreign works.
 In 1946, Al Liamm replaced Gwalarn.
 Other Breton-language periodicals have been published, which established a fairly large body of literature for a minority language.

 In 1977, Diwan schools were founded to teach Breton by immersion.
 Since their establishment, Diwan schools have provided fully immersive primary school and partially immersive secondary school instruction in Breton for thousands of students across Brittany.
 This has directly contributed to the growing numbers of school-age speakers of Breton.

 The Asterix comic series has been translated into Breton.
 According to the comic, the Gaulish village where Asterix lives is in the Armorica peninsula, which is now Brittany.
 Some other popular comics have also been translated into Breton, including The Adventures of Tintin, Spirou, Titeuf, Hägar the Horrible, Peanuts and Yakari.

 Some original media are created in Breton.
 The sitcom, Ken Tuch, is in Breton.
 Radio Kerne, broadcasting from Finistère, has exclusively Breton programming.
 Some movies (Lancelot du Lac, Shakespeare in Love, Marion du Faouet, Sezneg) and TV series (Columbo, Perry Mason) have also been translated and broadcast in Breton.
-Poets, singers, linguists, and writers who have written in Breton, including Yann-Ber Kalloc'h, Roparz Hemon, Anjela Duval, Xavier de Langlais, Pêr-Jakez Helias, Youenn Gwernig, Glenmor, Vefa de Saint-Pierre and Alan Stivell are now known internationally.
+Poets, singers, linguists, and writers who have written in Breton, including Yann-Ber Kallocʼh, Roparz Hemon, Añjela Duval, Xavier de Langlais, Pêr-Jakez Helias, Youenn Gwernig, Glenmor, Vefa de Saint-Pierre and Alan Stivell are now known internationally.

 Today, Breton is the only living Celtic language that is not recognized by a national government as an official or regional language.